OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 The standards do not specify the response in this situation.
 ASPSPs may:

-* reject the account-access-consent with a status code of 400 and error code of `UK.OBIE.Field.Invalid` OR
+* reject the account-access-consent with a status code of 400 and error code of `UK.OB.Field.Invalid` OR
 * process the request successfully.

 ASPSPs **must** make documentation available to TPPs (e.g. on their developer portals) which should specify which 'Conditional' / 'Optional' endpoints and fields have been implemented.